Aerobird98/a-cookbook-of-stories/README.md

 ## Customizability

-The images in this website are of the same size, both in width, and height. the naming of the images should be the same, with unique numbers starting from 10, as it is easier to loop through them that way.
+This program is designed to be reusable for future animated webcomics, there are a few constant values that can be customized like: How many pages does your comic has?
+Whats their resolution?
+How many frames?
+FPS?
+Etc...

-The image names use a format like it can be seen ("FRAMES_0000"), most animating softwares use naming systems like this.
+Just place your images in the `img/` folder under the `build/` directory.
+Each page is another folder numbered from `0` to whatever number of pages you need minus `1`.
+The image names need to be the same (for every image in every directory) and must use a format like `[IMAGE_NAME]_0000...[IMAGE_NAME]_0024`, most professional animation softwares use naming systems like this.

-The constant values can be modified for personalization.

 # Licenses